 Addiction group therapy provides a safe setting to exercise communicating in a positive, open, honest, and respectful way.
 For many members, this may be an entirely new activity for them.
 Members can practice offering and receiving productive feedback without being offended.

-Addiction group therapy enables members to discover different perspectives, rather than just the advice of their therapist.
-This gives a chance to consider various ways of looking at themselves or a situation on which they’ve struggled with.
+Addiction group therapy enables members to discover different perspectives rather than just the advice of their therapist.
+This gives them a chance to consider various ways of looking at themselves or a situation in which they’ve struggled with.
 Recognizing there are multiple ways to look at something helps to enhance their problem-solving skills.
 It also allows them to acknowledge and move on from old perspectives that might have caused barriers in their lives.

 One of the most beneficial aspects of addiction group therapy is the chance to receive feedback from peers.
 Often, members will be more open to the feedback they get from other members than to the information they get from their therapist.
 This is mainly due to the thought that other group members can relate to their struggles more quickly than their therapist can.

 Living with a substance use disorder leaves people feeling helpless and lost, with little hope that they can feel content again.
 Addiction group therapy allows members to observe others who are creating positive changes while improving themselves.
 Group members can also celebrate victories and support one another during challenges or setbacks.
 This can produce a strong sense of hope that fuels the addiction recovery process.